PCC 10.4 Release Manual

 PCC updates your system to support coding, billing, and vaccine configuration in line with changing guidelines.
 During the PCC 10.4 release cycle or with the PCC 10.2 update, we updated your system to support the following.

 • SNOMED-CT: During the PCC 10.3 and 10.4 release period, PCC updated all practice systems to support the 2025 SNOMED-CT update, which included over 1600 new diagnosis, allergy, and family history descriptions.
 There were some updates to common pediatric diagnoses, including a change of “Exercise induced asthma” to “Exercise induced bronchospasm” and “Weight loss” to “Weight decreased”.
+If your practice used the “Follow-up in outpatient clinic” SNOMED description, you should note that it has been deprecated without a replacement.

 • ICD-10 2026: PCC 10.4 updates your system to support the CDC’s 2026 ICD-10 update.
 New codes and guidelines are valid for dates of service starting on October 1st, 2025.
 Updates of interest to pediatrics include additional specificity for Type 2 diabetes, inflammation of the eyelid, pelvic and perineal pain, and nausea and vomiting.
 For more information, visit CMS.gov’s ICD-10 page.
 You can also learn more about the new codes by watching PCC’s Pediatric Billing Drop-In recording for August 2025.